THE CAPE HATTERAS LIGHTHOUSE

 The days of the blue-uniformed lighthouse keeper - checking his whale oil supply, slowly climbing the tower to clean his lenses - have passed forever.
 Yet the lighthouse he so faithfully attended remains on duty.
 Built of bricks to serve as a functional warning device and possessing a very special beauty noted by seaman and landlubber alike, Cape Hatteras Lighthouse Stands on a spot still dreaded by mariners.
 Its needle of light still guides them as it has for over 100 years.

-The picture on the right shows a monument to the commitment of the Lightkeepers.
+The picture above shows a monument to the commitment of the Lightkeepers.

 Their names are etched in the granite stones (foreground) that were part